-The streamwise velocity fluctuations form elongated structures (streaks) near the wall in a ZPG boundary layer, spaced 100 viscous units in the spanwise direction.
+The streamwise velocity fluctuations form elongated structures near the wall in a ZPG boundary layer.
 It is generally thought that the structures are weakened in an APG flow.
-This is illustrated in figure 8(a), where shades of positive and negative fluctuations are shown for the APG1 case.
-The normal position is $y^+ = 11.8$ at the beginning and $y^+ = 9.2$ at the end.
-The length in the streamwise direction is about 3400 viscous units based on u{τ} at x = 350.
-The structures are weakened at the end of the domain compared with those in the beginning, showing the damping effect of the APG on the structures.
-The spacing between the structures increases from 100 (the same as for a ZPG layer) at the beginning to about 130 at the end, based on the local u{τ} .
+This is illustrated in figure 9, where shades of positive and negative fluctuations are shown for the APG1 case.
+The figure shows the whole computational box in the spanwise direction but the transitional part and fringe region are excluded in the streamwise direction.
+The normal position is $y^+ = 11.8$ in the beginning and $y^+ = 9.2$ at the end.
+The length in the streamwise direction is about 3400 in viscous units based on $u\tau$ at x = 350.
+The structures are weakened at the end of the domain as compared with those in the beginning, showing the damping effect of the APG on the structures.
+The spacing between the structures increases from 100 (the same as for a ZPG layer) at the beginning to about 130 at the end, based on the local $u\tau$ .